-What is the class action about?
+What is the Endeavour River Class Action about?

 The proceeding is funded by IMF, and participants will not be required to pay any fees unless the class action is successful.
 Any amount payable to IMF in respect of a funding commission or legal costs will never exceed the amount a claimant received in the event of a successful outcome – that is, you will never be out of pocket by registering your claim in the proceeding.